Vegan Keto Pumpkin Spice Waffles (gluten-free, nut-free, soy-free)

 - In another small bowl, stir together the wet ingredients until completely mixed.

 - Combine the wet and dry ingredients and stir until thoroughly incorporated and a thick dough forms.
 This won't look at all like a traditional waffle batter.
+It's important to let the dough rest for at least 5 minutes, so everything can set up properly.
+Otherwise, the psyllium may not bind as is needed.

 - Form the dough into one or two balls (depending on how many waffles you want) and cook according to the waffle iron instructions.